ericsonga/APCSAReview/_sources/Conditionals/cComplex.rst

    :feedback_b: This will print if both of the conditions are false.
 But, an error will occur when testing the second condition.
    :feedback_c: The first condition will be false so the second one will be executed and lead to an error since you can't divide by zero.

    What is printed when the following code executes and x has been set to zero?
+Notice that it is now a logical or rather than an and.

    .. code-block:: java